Ava–Hanthawaddy War (1401–1403): Battles of Prome and Sale

+Minkhaung I ordered his army to burn down a Buddhist hall erected by Razadarit.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

 Sale was to be different however.
 Ava forces initially did not interfere with Hanthawaddy forces when they visited a local pagoda south of the walled town.
 But when Razadarit's men tried to take away a Buddha statue which they believed had been taken from their southern homeland by King Anawrahta of Pagan (r.
 1044–1077) some three and a half centuries ago, Ava troops finally intervened.
 When Razadarit heard of the news, he sent in another force led by Commander Athari to retake the pagoda.
 Ava forces led by Baya Gamani and Yazathingyan stood their ground.
 An incensed Razadarit sent in more battalions but then suddenly called them back.
 He had just received the news that his Prome Area Army had been defeated at Khaunglaunggya, and that his daughter Princess Tala Mi Kyaw had been taken prisoner and sent to Ava.

 Razadarit was further shocked that the battle had taken place a few days earlier.
 In that battle, Ava forces launched a coordinated counterattack on the Hanthawaddy army's headquarters from two sides—a regiment led by Governor Nawrahta of Salin from the outside the perimeter, and Prome's governor Letya Pyanchi's forces from the inside.
 The Hanthawaddy army was caught by surprise, and was quickly defeated.
 Its commander Saw Maha-Rit barely escaped on horseback, leaving behind his wife and his troops.

 Complete withdrawal

 Razadarit reflexively ordered to head back to Ava, about 250 km from Sale.
 Byat Za and Dein had to advise him that the rainy season was already around the corner, and that a dry season campaign with rested troops would be more effective.
 The king grudgingly agreed, and ordered a complete withdrawal.
 The armada sailed directly to its home naval base at Dala.
-Razadarit promptly had Saw Maha-Rit executed, and ordered his court to prepare for another full scale invasion.
+Razadarit promptly had Saw Maha-Rit executed, and ordered his court to prepare for another full-scale invasion.